sanjayashwinP/Basic-Single-Page-Application-Using-React-Router/README.md

-# 🚀 Basic Single Page Application (SPA) Using React Router
+# 🚀Basic Single Page Application (SPA) Using React Router

 ### This project is a **React-based Single Page Application** featuring: